 Sulphur dioxide concentrations

-Sulphur dioxide levels in all regions except for Mount Isa have met the National Environmental Protection Measures (NEPM) Air Quality Standards.
+Sulphur dioxide levels in all regions, except for Mount Isa, have met the National Environmental Protection (Ambient Air Quality) Measure (NEPM) annual, 24-hour and 1-hour average standards of 0.020ppm, 0.080ppm and 0.200ppm respectively.
 Occasional 1-hour and 24-hour NEPM standard exceedances in Mount Isa are due to smelting operations.

 Higher concentrations of sulphur dioxide are observed in the Gladstone and Mount Isa regions due to industrial emissions.

-While smelting operations adjacent to the city in Mount Isa have resulted in 1-hour and 24-hour sulphur dioxide concentrations occasionally exceeding NEPM standards, annual concentrations have been consistently below 30% of the annual average standard.
+Although smelting operations adjacent to the city in Mount Isa have resulted in 1-hour and 24-hour sulphur dioxide concentrations exceeding the NEPM standard on up to 45 and 2 days respectively per year over the past decade, annual concentrations have been consistently below 30% of the annual average standard of 0.020ppm.
 The number of exceedances in any given year depends on a number of factors including weather conditions, smelter production levels and the extent of sulphur dioxide capture for sulphuric acid production.

-Trends in number of exceedences of National Environmental Protection Measures (NEPM) Air Quality Standards for sulphur dioxide concentrations, and annual average concentrations, by airshed for 2000-2017.
+Trends in number of exceedances of National Environmental Protection Measures (NEPM) Air Quality Standards for sulphur dioxide concentrations, and annual average concentrations, by airshed for 2000–2019.